dejeneboru/l4s-validation-artifacts/README.md

 ## Instructions ##

-  Setup Ubuntu 18.04 is on all nodes (see l4s-valid-setup.pdf).
+  Setup Ubuntu 18.04 on all nodes (see l4s-valid-setup.pdf).

 ## Install a kernel tree which contains the DualPI2 qdisc and TCP Prague congestion control
    (Only on Server A, Client A and the AQM node)